BasilYes/godot-yandex-games-sdk/README.en.md

 ```

 Saves the player's numeric data.
 The maximum data size must not exceed 10 KB.

-* stats: Object, an object that contains key-value pairs where each value is a number.
+* **stats**: Object, an object that contains key-value pairs where each value is a number.

 ### Loading player data